jjdblast/bigdata-pipeline_wiki/Start-Docker-Environment.md

 REPOSITORY               TAG                 IMAGE ID            CREATED             SIZE fluxcapacitor/pipeline   latest              c392786d2afc        3 mins ago          13.17 GB
 ```
+* If you don't see the `fluxcapacitor/pipeline` Docker image listed, you will need to do `sudo docker pull/fluxcapacitor`

 ### Start the Docker Container
 * You may need to adjust the `-m 48g` memory if you're not on a cloud instance with 50+ GB of RAM